oddalot/DaggerTutorial/README.md

 dagger internally.
 This generated code of nested class constructor calls is also the "graph" in the "directed acyclic graph" of which dagger is named.
 Again, this is a simplified example, but for all intensive purposes this is what dagger is doing for us under the hood.

+## Learn Dagger by Building a Dagger Clone with KSP

+To really learn the internals of dagger, let's build a dagger clone using KSP.
+KSP stands for Kotlin Symbol Processing, which is a library that sits in the complication process of Kotlin programs and generates new code while the code is being compiled by inspecting the source code and gleaming information from things like annotations and types to decide what to generate.
+The important things to realize is that KSP can not modify existing code, it can only generate new code.

+We'll call our dagger clone "Alien", which sounds cool and is fairly short.
+Please follow along as we build Alien together using KSP step by step.
+Each chapter will be a self contained Android project that can be built and installed on an Android device.

+### Table of Contents

+#### Chapter 1 - Setup